fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 You have two options for this calibration:

 1. Single point calibration (dry point)
-2. 2-point calibration (dry point and 0 mg/L point)
+2. 2-point calibration (dry point and 0 mg/l point) - **only if you need accurate readings below 1mg/l**

+**Make sure you have followed the [probe reconditioning](/Guides/deployments/Water sensors/#dissolved-oxygen) before proceeding with this calibration.**

 !!! info "Datasheet"
     Here you can find the [datasheet](https://www.atlas-scientific.com/_files/_datasheets/_circuit/DO_EZO_Datasheet.pdf):